In Jerusalem’s contested Old City, shrinking Armenian community fears displacement after land deal

 In a dramatic move, Palestinian President Mahmoud Abbas and Jordan’s King Abdullah II suspended recognition of Manougian, the patriarch who has served for the past decade in what is normally a lifelong position.
 That renders him unable to sign contracts, make transactions and make decisions in the Palestinian territories and Jordan.

-The priest who coordinated the deal, Baret Yeretsian, was deposed, assaulted by a mob of angry young Armenians and whisked away by Israeli police before seeking refuge in southern California.
+The priest who coordinated the deal, Baret Yeretsian, was deposed, assaulted by a mob of angry young Armenians and whisked away by Israeli police before seeking refuge in Southern California.
 Manougian has barricaded himself in the Armenian convent, unwilling or unable to be seen publicly, according to residents.

 “This quarter is everything to me.
 It’s the only place we have for Armenians to gather in the Holy Land,” said 22-year-old community leader Hagop Djernazian.
 “We have to fight for it.”